Craig Arceneaux

 About Craig Arceneaux

-Students at Cal Poly see me in classes such as Politics of Developing Areas, Comparative Political Regimes, and Introduction to Comparative Politics, and Peace and War.
+Students at Cal Poly see me in classes such as Latin American Politics, Democracy and Authoritarianism, Global Political Issues, Introduction to Comparative Politics, and Peace and War.
 But some of the most gratifying educational experiences (for me and the students alike!) come outside of the classroom.
 I coordinate the Model United Nations program, and have brought students to MUN conferences in Long Beach, San Francisco, Boston, and New York.
 I have even taken students to international MUN conferences in Brazil, Canada, China, and Ecuador.
 I have participated in several Cal Poly Study Abroad programs in Cuernavaca, Mexico, and Valladolid, Spain, and worked with Jim Keese in Social Sciences to develop the current study abroad program in Cusco, Peru.
-Jim and I have already developed a minor in Latin American Studies, some internship opportunities for students in Latin America, and have invited several speakers to campus to speak on Latin American issues.
 Programs such as these complement and extend the educational experience for students, and it has been my pleasure to participate in them.

 Back to Top